-- The Board has significant relevant experience, including in the retail and luxury markets - The CEO provides updates to the Board on key development opportunities and initiatives - Expansion of the property portfolio or potential acquisitions must meet strict payback criteria.
+- The Board reviews its business strategy on a regular basis to determine how sales and profit can be maximised, and business operations can be made more efficient - The Board has significant relevant experience, including in the retail and luxury markets - The CEO provides updates to the Board on key development opportunities and initiatives - Expansion of the property portfolio or potential acquisitions must meet strict payback criteria.
 Return on investment of marketing and other investment activity is monitored closely - Key management information is provided to the Board on a regular basis to help inform strategic decision-making - The Group has adapted its strategy to take advantage of online trading, client appointments and introduced the Luxury Watch and Jewellery Virtual Boutique to maximise sales - The Group has diversified its operations through the expansion of mono-brand boutiques and ecommerce platforms.
 The Group operates in the UK and US, and recently entered into the European market.
 There is international market diversification reducing reliance on one territory